 Jeremy formulated a clear vision of how a full-service company could streamline medical transportation, providing the highest standards of patient care with bedside-to-beside service and he called it the One Touch Promise TM .
 Angel MedFlight’s One Touch Promise TM outlines the company’s commitment to offering a single source of contact for care and assistance through the entire medical transfer process.
 Jeremy carefully studied the Employee Retirement Income Security Act of 1974 (ERISA) which governs employer-provided insurance policies to determine how to expedite insurance claim approvals and appeal benefit denials.
 He had seen too many patients languish waiting for medical flight requests to be granted by their insurance companies.
 He knew that patients deserved better.

 Fueled by his conviction that he could revolutionize the industry, Jeremy left medical school early and prepared to launch Angel MedFlight.
 Those in the industry doubted his resolve and scoffed at his innovations which included using licensed nurses and case managers as flight coordinators and adding a legal department to handle insurance benefit claims for patients.
 Fortunately, his passion was visible to his patients and hospital case managers.
 His genuine desire to help critically ill or injured patients soon earned him a reputation for compassion and integrity, leading to the growth of his business.
 In 2010, Jeremy was named one of Phoenix Business Journal’s “Forty under 40,” a prestigious award which honors young executives who are shaping Arizona’s economic landscape through their business acumen and community leadership.
-He has also been named a semi-finalist in the 2010 Ernst & Young Entrepreneur of the Year program for Orange County and Desert Cities.
+He was named a semi-finalist in the 2010 Ernst & Young Entrepreneur of the Year program for Orange County and Desert Cities.
 And in 2013 was a finalist for Ernst & Young Entrepreneur of the Year in the Mountain Desert Region.